unitymakesus/foriver/wp-content/plugins/caldera-forms/readme.txt

 = Improvements =
 * Added US States to dropdown as option

-= Bug fixes =
+= fixes =
 * Fixed a clash with FacetWP pagination
-* Fixed a bug that stoped the text editor from running on WordPress 3.9
+* Fixed a that stoped the text editor from running on WordPress 3.9
-* A few minor bug fixes and improvements
+* A few minor fixes and improvements

 = Caldera Forms 1.1.9.3 ( February, 2015) =